A VISION TO CURE CANCER THROUGH NEXT GENERATION CANCER VACCINES.

 Genocea is also seeking partners to use ATLAS to develop shared antigen cancer vaccines and vaccines against cancers of viral origin.

 Genocea is headquartered in Cambridge, MA.
-Our ticker symbol is GNCA.
+We are a publicly traded company listed on NASDAQ under the ticker symbol GNCA.